Brexit information for current students

 - I am an EU/EEA/Swiss national currently out of the country on a study abroad programme or PhD fieldwork.
 Will I be able to apply to the EU Settlement Scheme?
 Do I need to return to the UK before the UK leaves the EU?

 If you are a Sussex student from the EU, EEA or Switzerland and are currently overseas on a study abroad programme or on PhD fieldwork, in most cases you should still be able to apply for the EU Settlement Scheme.
 The government has said that a single period outside the UK of up to 12 months still meets the ‘continuous residence’ requirement as long as it is for an important reason such as study.

-In a Brexit deal – you will not need to return to the UK before the date the UK leaves the EU, as you will have until 30 December 2020 to be resident in the UK.
+You will not need to return to the UK before 31 January 2020 (the date the UK left the EU) as you will have until 30 December 2020 to be resident in the UK.
 You can apply for the scheme from outside the UK (free of charge) based on your previous residence in the UK, without needing to travel here to make an online application.

 Alternatively, you will be able to apply after you re-enter the UK, as long as it’s before 30 December 2020.
 If you have been out of the UK for more than 12 months, you will need to re-enter the UK to apply and will be eligible for pre-settled status only.
 This is because any previous time spent in the UK would not count towards the five years continuous residence required for full settled status.